viebboy/SIPL/README.md

 - joblib 0.15.1

 # Data
-The data should be downloaded from [x], and put under the main directory.
+The data should be downloaded from [this](https://tuni-my.sharepoint.com/:u:/r/personal/thanh_tran_tuni_fi/Documents/DONOTREMOVE/SIPL_data.tar.gz?csf=1&web=1&e=nmDf6X), and put under the main directory.
 Basically the directory structure should be like this:

 ```
 SIPL/